 Vacation: All vacation benefits can carry over from year to year and will be payable upon termination or retirement.
-Upon retirement, vacation can also be converted to cash and deposited into their Post Health Care Savings account.
+Upon retirement, vacation can also be converted to cash and deposited into their Post Employment Health Care Savings Plan account.
 Unused vacation carryover is limited to the number of hours accrued during the previous year.

 Sick Leave: Sick leave can accumulate to a maximum of 960 hours from year to year.
-Upon termination or retirement, employees will have 50 percent of unused sick leave, up to a maximum of 960 hours, converted to cash and deposited into their Post Health Care Savings account.
+Upon termination employees will have 50 percent of unused sick leave, up to a maximum of 960 hours, converted to cash and deposited into their Post Employment Health Care Savings Plan account.
+Upon retirement employees will have 50-100 percent of unused sick leave, up to a maximum of 960 hours, converted to cash and deposited into their Post leave, up to a maximum of 960 hours, converted to cash and deposited into their Post Plan account.